 - Plan assets presents information about the Plan's assets as reported by the Public Employees Retirement Association of Minnesota.
 The assets represent the portion of total fund liabilities that has been funded. - Membership data presents and describes the membership data used in the valuation. - Development of costs shows the liabilities for plan benefits and the derivation of the contribution amount. - Actuarial basis describes the Plan provisions, as well as the methods and assumptions used to value the Plan.
-The valuation is based on the premise that the Plan is ongoing. - Plan accounting under GASB No. 25 (as amended by GASB No. 50) shows the disclosures required by GASB Statement No. 25 as amended by GASB Statement No. 50. - Glossary defines the terms used in this report.
+The valuation is based on the premise that the Plan is ongoing. - Additional schedules shows the Schedule of Funding Progress and Schedule of Contributions. - Glossary defines the terms used in this report.